Americans Can Live and Work Abroad for Up to Three Years With the Working Holiday Visa

-Americans Can Live and Work Abroad for Up to Three Years With the Working Holiday Visa

 Did you read that right?
-Can Americans live and work in other countries?
+Can Americans really live and work in other countries?

 Many countries have agreements for their citizens to live and work abroad.
-For me, Canadians are the luckiest.
+Personally, I believe Canadians are the luckiest.
 Canadians are so lovely, that most countries welcome them with open arms, unlike Americans.

 Although the US visa program is small, it's still pretty impressive.

 What is a working holiday visa?

 A working holiday visa allows Americans to enter a country to live and work without the hassle of getting sponsored.
-They are limited to 12-months abroad with the country.
+They are limited to up to three years abroad with the country.
 But beware each country has different eligibility requirements.

 What Countries can Americans live and work?